Western Green Mamba

 - Eastern green mamba (Dendroaspis angusticeps)-The eastern green mamba has bright green scales just like its western counterpart and is very similar in size.
 A big difference is that the eastern green mamba lives in the eastern part of Africa.

-- Jameson’s mamba (Dendroaspis jamesoni)-The Jameson’s mamba and the western green species are approximately the same size and have green scales.
+- Jameson’s mamba (Dendroaspis jamesoni)-Jameson’s mamba and the western green species are approximately the same size and have green scales.
 A difference between these snakes is the female Jameson’s mamba usually has a larger number of eggs.

 Population and Conservation Status